A strong personal injury case starts with the four elements of negligence. Here’s what you need to prove the other party’s fault.

-There are four parts, called elements, of negligence needed for a successful injury claim.
-The elements are duty, breach of duty, causation, and verifiable damages.
+Like the four corners of a building, there are four critical elements of negligence needed for a successful injury claim.
+The elements of a negligence claim are duty, breach of duty, causation, and verifiable damages.

 Element 1: You Were Owed a Duty of Care

-The first element of negligence is establishing the presence of a duty owed by one person to another.
+The first element of negligence is establishing the duty owed by one person to another.

-Your claim documents will show why the at-fault person had a responsibility to avoid causing you harm.
+Your claim documents must show why the at-fault person had a responsibility to avoid causing you harm.

 Examples of Duty of Care:

-- Drivers have a duty to their passengers and other drivers to operate their vehicle carefully.
+- Drivers have a duty to their passengers and other drivers to operate their vehicles carefully.

 - Companies have a duty to their customers to make sure their products are safe.